 It's important to know about the background of who you are trusting as a speaker, author, or consultant.
 I'm not somebody who took a one-week class and labeled himself an expert.
-I've made Lean my career's focus for nearly 20 years now – built on a foundation of studying Dr. Deming's work when I was an undergraduate engineering student at Northwestern University.
+I've made Lean my career's focus for over 25 years now – built on a foundation of studying Dr. Deming's work when I was an undergraduate engineering student at Northwestern University.
 I formally studied Lean in the classroom at Northwestern and as a master's student at MIT… but what really matters is the on-the-job learning and mentoring I have received.

 Another thing to consider is that I haven't just studied Lean… nor do I just write or speak about Lean… I've rolled up my sleeves and led and participated in Lean transformations in manufacturing and healthcare organizations, doing real work that mattered.

 - What do you know?

 Learning from NUMMI via GM

 I was fortunate to have my first job, from 1995 to 1997, at a General Motors plant — not because it was a Lean plant, because it wasn't.
 But, the plant had a number of internal consultants who had been hired from Toyota suppliers and Nissan.
 They taught me about the Lean methods and the Lean management mindsets.
 See this blog post about where I got started with Lean.